-“To every nation its doughnut,” is a saying that nobody has ever said, but I really think they should.
+The saying, “To every nation its doughnut,” is one that nobody has ever said, but maybe they should.
 There are so many variations on doughnuts that’s it’s hard to know where to start.
 This is the season for Italy’s answer to the deep-fried-and-sweet question.
 I lived in Venice, where the month of February brought frittelle, the best of which were available in the incognito super cappuccino bar, Da Bonifacio, hidden down an alley behind the Ducal Prison.
 Though I’ve lived in Venice, Florence, Orvieto and Rome, southern Italy is uncharted territory for me.

 Even Italians will tell you that, south of Rome, it’s like a different country.
 Napoli, certainly, feels like it could be a Levantine or North African city where they happen to speak a (dialect-ridden version of) Italian.
 The food is amazing, the climate quite distinct, and the culture and traditions, well, different from the central belt between Rome and Florence that is so heavily touristy, and the industrial, perhaps somewhat more Teutonic north.
 Down south is like the wild west, but the art and food are amazing.
 Which brings me to zeppole.